 Iran arrests five Iranians for spying for foreign states - judiciary

 Iranian authorities have arrested five Iranians on charges of spying for Israel, Britain and Germany, convicting and handing down prison sentences on at least two of them, the judiciary said on Tuesday.
-"In recent months, five Iranians who were spying for foreign intelligence services have been arrested," judiciary spokesman Gholamhossein Esmaili said in a virtual news conference.
+Addressing an online news conference, judiciary spokesman Gholamhossein Esmaili named one of the five as Shahram Shirkhani, saying he had spied for Britain and tried to recruit some Iranian officials for the British MI6 espionage service.

-Shahram Shirkhani spied for British intelligence services and tried to recruit some Iranian officials for Britain's MI6 agency, Esmali said.
-Shirkhani had passed on classified information about Iran's Central Bank and Defence Ministry contracts, he said.
-Shirkhani has been convicted and received a prison sentence.
+He added that Shirkhani had passed on sensitive information about banking and Defence Ministry contracts, and had been convicted and received a prison sentence.
+Masoud Mosaheb, the co-chairman of the Iranian-Austrian Friendship Society, was sentenced to 10 years imprisonment for sharing information on Iran's "missile and nuclear projects" with Israel's Mossad and the German intelligence service, Esmaili said.

-Masoud Mosaheb, who was secretary-general of the Iran-Austria friendship association, also has been sentenced to 10 years imprisonment for spying for Israel's Mossad and the German intelligence services, the spokesman said.
-He gave no details on the other three detainees, but indicated that they were working in state bodies.
+The Austrian Foreign Ministry said efforts to achieve the release of Mosaheb, an Iranian-Austrian dual national, continued unabated and at the highest level.
+"Since the person detained in Iran is an Austrian-Iranian dual citizen ...
+Iran does not allow the monitoring of legal proceedings, visits to prison or access to trial and medical records," the ministry said in a statement to Reuters.

-Lawmaker Javad Karimi Ghoddusi was quoted by Iranian media as saying that the explosion in Natanz was caused by a "security breach".
-The Noor news website, affiliated to the elite Revolutionary Guards, later blamed an Iranian contractor for the explosion.
-In an article in early July, state news agency IRNA addressed what it called the possibility of sabotage by enemies such as Israel and the United States, although it stopped short of accusing either directly.
-(Writing by Parisa Hafezi; Editing by Kevin Liffey and Angus MacSwan)
+Some lawmakers suggested that the explosion in Natanz was caused by a "security breach", Iranian media reported in July.
+In an article in early July, state news agency IRNA addressed what it called the possibility of sabotage by enemies such as Israel and the United States.

 ALSO READ